radian-software/straight.el/README.md

 (example :build (:not compile info))
 ```

-   Steps may be disabled globally for recipes which do not explicilty
+   Steps may be disabled globally for recipes which do not explicitly
    declare their `:build` via the defcustom variables named
    `straight--build-SYMBOL`. e.g. The last example but for all recipes
    without a `:build`: